sqrt81xmy/MyTomcat/README.md

   `filter` is used to satisfy some fixed constraints such as "authentication"、"login check"..

-  In that case, we use a lot of filters to consist `FilterChain`, and the way of select the filters is to match the `RequestUrl` and the  `filter Pattern Url`.
-On this chain, it use the `recursion` called `doFilter`, each filter on this chain execute the `doFilter` fuction, and back to the `recursion` on the chain.
+  In that case, we use a lot of filters to consist `FilterChain`, and the way of selecting the filters is to match the `RequestUrl` and the  `filter Pattern Url`.
+In order to execute this chain, it uses the `recursion` called `doFilter`, each filter on this chain executes the `doFilter` fuction, and back to the `recursion` on the chain.
   For example:
   ```
      @Override